MountStonne/DGGAN/README.md

 - Clean your data before use, to make sure:
     1. Any column name cannot fully include anther one (E.g. 'education', 'education_number')
     2. Use epochs number of 50, 100, 200, do not use other numbers, default is 50
+    3. No nan value in the data, check with "dataframe.isnull().values.any()"

 - Move your data to the 'data' folder